-If you or someone you know is in immediate danger of suicide, call USF Public Safety (415-422-2911), go to the nearest hospital emergency room, or call or text 911 (ask for a Crisis Intervention Trained officer).
-See these guidelines for calling 911 with a mental health emergency to help prepare yourself (scroll down to "Guidelines for Calling or Texting 911").
+If you or someone you know is in immediate danger of suicide, call USF Public Safety (415-422-2911), go to the nearest hospital emergency room, or call or text 911 (ask for the San Francisco Street Crisis Response Team or a Crisis Intervention Trained officer).
+See these guidelines for calling 911 with a mental health emergency.

 National Suicide Prevention Lifeline I 988 I Available Worldwide in 105 languages